GoogleCloudPlatform/magic-modules/tpgtools/README.md

 ```

 #### Adding a Non DCL Test
+In some cases you may need to add a non DCL test when either the current
+tests are insufficient or you want to showcase/test some specific behavior
+not present in the dcl tests.

 If you need to write tests manually you can add terraform templates to
 the relevant `./overrides/<product>/samples/<resource>` folder.